filariow/cog/README.md

-# gocg : go code generation
+# CoG : Code Generator

 A minimalist go tool to generate code from templates leveraging on the amazing go template library